Monster Girl Island

 Verdict and Conclusion

 The story, as far as there is one, is not that compelling.
 You find yourself on an island with monster girls and that's about it.
 The graphics is good and the characters are well-made in that regard.
 Their personalities are, on the other hand, not deep or interesting.
-The gameplay consists of running around looking for things.
+The gameplay is mostly running around looking for things to collect.
 It's not that interesting.
-It almost feels like it's just a part of the game to fill it with something so the adult interactions can be excused.
-And there's a lot of them.
-Some girls needs help, you help her and she then show you her appreciation for helping her.
+It almost feels like it's just a part of the game to fill it with something so all the adult interactions can be excused.
+And there's a lot of it.
+That's what the game boils down to: Some new girls needs help, you help her by collecting things and the monster girl shows you her appreciation for helping her.

 Monster Girl Island may be compelling if you really like anime-type erotic scenes and erotic games in general.
 There's not much else to celebrate in this game.
 It's just a drag if you don't find those adults elements to be particularly interesting.
 On the flip-side: Those who really do enjoy that kind of thing may find this game to be very appealing and highly enjoyable.

 The released Prologue version is free as in free price (not free software) so you can try if you want to.
 It can be downloaded from the game's Itch page.
 Windows users can install it through Steam (broken on GNU/Linux).